TomasMos/FlightFlexPay/replit.md

 - **Error Handling**: Graceful fallback when MailerSend is not configured

 ### Firebase Authentication System
-- **Restricted Access**: Users can only sign in after completing a booking (booking-first requirement)
+- **Booking-First Account Creation**: User accounts are only created through successful bookings or by admins - no self-registration
+- **Auto-Login After Booking**: Upon successful booking, Firebase Auth account is created and user is automatically signed in using custom tokens
+- **Temporary Password System**: System generates secure temporary passwords for new accounts that users can change later
-- **Email/Password Authentication**: Traditional signup with email and password validation
+- **Email/Password Authentication**: Sign-in with email and password (no self-signup option)
-- **Google OAuth Integration**: Single sign-on with Google accounts
+- **Google OAuth Integration**: Single sign-on with Google accounts for users with existing accounts
 - **Account Linking**: Automatic linking of same email between different auth providers
 - **Database Verification**: All auth attempts verified against users table before allowing access
 - **Password Reset**: Secure password reset functionality with database verification